-There is a high/incidence of mental illness among some poor people, especially the homeless.
-Deinstitutionalization, like the closing of Damasch, has left many severely mentally ill people on the streets.
+some poor people, especially the homeless.
+Deinstitutionalization, including the closing of Damasch Hospital, has left many severely mentally ill people on the streets.
 Almost half of the respondents to the homeless shelter survey mentioned that they needed mental health services.
 Washington County is one of the few counties in the state that provides mental health services to poor people as part of the Oregon Health Plan.
 A demonstration project recently expanded Oregon Health Plan coverage in Washington County to include mental health services for people at or below 100% of poverty level.
 There are no guarantees of future service with OHP.
-Budget pressures may prevent full implementation of the mental health coverage, and could eliminate the service altogether.86
+Budget pressures may prevent full implementation of the mental health coverage, and could eliminate the service altogether.88

-Outside of the OHP, there is very limited access to mental health services.
+Outside the OHP, there is very limited access to mental health services.
 Many service providers have a sliding scale to adjust rates based on income, but costs are still high.
-(See Chart.)
+(See Figure 15.)
 Funding to subsidize these services is unstable.